Ekman/luhn-algorithm/README.md

 used to validate things like credit cards and national identifcation numbers.
 More information on the algorithm can be found at [Wikipedia](http://en.wikipedia.org/wiki/Luhn_algorithm)

+## Installation
+Can be installed using composer:

+	"nekman/luhn-algorithm": "2.*"

 ## Usage
 Use the class like this: